chrisfosterelli/chrisfosterelli.github.io/_posts/2020-07-28-responsive-deep-work.md

 do in that break.
 Instead, with checklists for your breaks, you make your breaks _part_ of your flow.

-Unless you're an [academic professor] with tons of time for deep work or a student who can study uninterrupted at length there are probably things which come up during the work day that you need to respond to.
+Unless you're an [academic professor] with tons of time for deep work, or a student who can study uninterrupted at length, there are probably things which come up during the work day that you need to respond to.
 This is especially true for remote startup teams -- while you've been heads down there's now email, instant message, code reviews, and other things to attend to.